ibm-cloud-docs/activity-tracker/ibm-internal-only/global_events.md

 2. Get the LogDNA UI URL of your Dallas STS, and copy it to the boxnote provided by Randy Bertram.

 That's all!
 When LogDNA enables global routing, a copy of your `eu-de` ingestion key will magically appear in the API keys of your `us-south` STS.
 Information on how to rotate the shared ingestion key will be available soon.

+## Ingestion Key Rotation

+To rotate the ingestion key  in your service's STS, you must take some extra steps so that your Dallas STS stays in sync with your Frankfurt STS.
+Here is the process to follow.

+1. Create the new ingestion key in your Frankfurt STS using the LogDNA web app.
+The existing ingestion key is not deleted, so both the old and new keys are active.
+2. Send an email to support@logdna.com to tell them the key rotation has started.
+Send the following info:
+    - Subject of the email: "IBM Global Endpoints Key Rotation request"
+    - Dallas STS account (10-char LogDNA account id - this is from the Web UI URL, after ".logging.cloud.ibm.com/")
+    - Frankfurt STS account (10-char LogDNA account id)
+    - Last 4 digits of the new ingestion key
+3. LogDNA will respond to your email, saying that the key has been copied from the Frankfurt STS to the Dallas STS.
+4. Verify that the new key exists in Dallas using LogDNA web app.
+5. Deploy the new key to your agent config.
+6. Remove the old key in Frankfurt using the LogDNA web app.
+7. Remove the old key in Dallas using the LogDNA web app.